ryanw-data/analytics_insights/README.md

 # analytics_insights
-A Tableau application acting as the companion for Tableau Creators to understand and drive engagement for their content
+A companion Tableau application helping Tableau Creators understand and drive engagement for their applications using Tableau server metadata